sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 If you come up first as a troll, expect me to never care about you or your feelings.
 I may be an [INFP](https://www.16personalities.com/infp-personality), but I can turn quickly into an emotion neglecting person.
 There's no "enemies to lovers" when you speak of me.(unless we are hating eachother because we are [balkaners](https://en.wiktionary.org/wiki/Balkaner) but SHHHHHHHHHH)

+My boundaries are very VERY concrete.
+If you walk over them I will block you